 What we don’t: Not quite as premium as Wild Country’s Helium.

-On a recent sport climbing trip to Spain, we racked up with the bulky (but totally plush) Petzl Spirits, while our European friends took out their set of Wild Country Astros.
-Over 20 Spirits maxed out our harness for the 40-meter warmup, so we ended up borrowing a dozen Astro quickdraws to lighten the load.
-While such a feathery wiregate draw might not be most sport climbers’ first pick, the Astros ended up being a boon for onsights, with a compact size, easy clipability, and hooded nose that minimizes the risk of hooking the bolt when cleaning.
+On a sport climbing trip to Spain, we racked up with the bulky (but totally plush) Petzl Spirits while our European friends took out their set of Wild Country Astros.
+Over 20 Spirits maxed out our harness for a 40-meter warmup, so we ended up borrowing a dozen Astro quickdraws to lighten the load.
+While such a feathery wiregate draw might not be most sport climbers’ first pick, the Astro ended up being a boon for onsights, with a compact size, easy clipability, and a hooded nose that minimizes the risk of hooking the bolt when cleaning.

 If you’re primarily a sport climber, you’ll want to weigh the pros and cons between beefy sport-specific quickdraws and more streamlined all-rounders.
 Do you hang your draws on your project and keep them on the wall all day?
 Or perhaps you’re more of an onsight climber, repeatedly racking up for new routes.
-And then you’ll have to consider location—long routes are the norm in some areas (Europe), but not in others.
+You'll also have to consider location—long routes are the norm in some areas like Europe, but not in others.
 Lightweight, wiregate draws like the Astro might not offer the smoothest handling, but they do have their upsides for certain climbers and uses.
-For a more premium offering, Wild Country also makes the Helium quickdraw, which features a no-hook gate (similar to the Petzl Ange above) and costs $27 for the 10-centimeter version.
+For a more premium offering, Wild Country also makes the Helium quickdraw, which features a no-hook gate (similar to the Petzl Ange above) and costs a whoppin' $32 for the 10-centimeter version.

 See the Wild Country Astro